d12frosted/elpa-mirror/nongnu/camera-readme.txt

 2. Usage

-This package allows you to take photos from Emacs.
+This package allows you to take photos using your camera/webcam from Emacs.

 1 Installation